Take MOT tester annual training and assessments

 - check it in the MOT inspection manual

-You can learn about each year’s topics by doing question and answer sessions with other testers.
+Learn about each year’s topics by doing question and answer sessions with other testers.
 They can be from any vehicle testing station (VTS), including your own.

 Check what you’ve learnt by demonstrating it to your group.
 If that’s not possible, you can: